JonathanReeve/course-computational-literary-analysis/_texts/moonstone.md

 ## Fifth Narrative

-The Story Resumed by FRANKLIN BLAKE
+The Story Resumed by _Franklin Blake_

 ### Chapter I